livechat/emoji-keyboard/README.md

 ### Prerequisites

-Emoji Keyboard is front-end app only, so you don’t need back-end server to run it.
+Emoji Keyboard is a front-end app only, so you don’t need back-end server to run it.
 We use `npm` manager to include and install modules.
 [Here is how to install npm](https://www.npmjs.com/get-npm).

 The project also uses `SASS` as stylesheets pre-processor.
 [Here is how to install it](https://sass-lang.com/install).